First of all, who are we?

 Pakistan and Norway presented their Intercultural night.
 Delicious food!

-DAY 4 – THEATRE
+DAY 4 – Theater

 Today was all about being creative through Improvisation, our amazing project leader Raminta led us through activities which woke us up.